priscillaon/Polly-project-azubi/README.md

 ---

-## 🌐 Access the Application
+Launch the application

-1. Open the **CloudFront domain URL** → website loads.
+1. The website loads when you open the **CloudFront domain URL**.
-2. Enter text and click **Play** → API Gateway forwards it to Lambda.
+2. Click **Play** after entering text, and the API Gateway will send it to Lambda.
-3. Lambda calls **Polly**, stores audio in S3, and returns Base64.
+3. Lambda returns Base64 after calling **Polly** and storing the audio in S3.
-4. Browser decodes audio and plays instantly.
+4. The browser automatically plays the audio after decoding it.

 ---

-## 📌 Future Improvements
+## Upcoming Enhancements

-- Add authentication for API Gateway (Cognito, API keys).
+- Add API Gateway authentication (Cognito, API keys).
-- Serve API via CloudFront under the same domain as the website.
+CloudFront is used to provide the API under the same domain as the website.
-- Support file download of MP3 audio.
+Support for MP3 audio file downloads.
-- Add frontend options for pitch/rate/voice selection.
+Provide front-end choices for voice, pitch, and pace.

 ---

-## ⚠️ Costs & Cleanup
+## Price & Cleaning

-This project uses AWS services that may incur costs:
+This project makes use of AWS services, which could be expensive:

-- Polly requests, API Gateway, Lambda, CloudFront, and S3 storage.
+S3 storage, Lambda, CloudFront, Polly requests, and API Gateway.

-To delete all resources:
+To remove every resource:

 ```bash
 terraform destroy